Malaysian Slang Words Only Locals Use

 5 Ang Moh (Hokkien) Guai Lou (Mandarin)

-Meaning: Terms that locals use to refer to ‘Western foreigners.’.
-Ang Moh and Guai Lou are more commonly used among Chinese.
+Meaning: Terms that locals used to refer to ‘Western foreigners.’.
+Ang Moh and Guai Lou are more commonly used among the Chinese.

 6 Auntie/Uncle (Malaysian Slang)